Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Linear BV Quantization

 which is concentrated in degree $-1$ after specializing to $t = 0$ and is concentrated in degree 0 after specializing $t$ to any nonzero value.
 In other words, the quantization jumps at the origin.
 This result is not so strange as it may appear at first: this quadratic module presents the skyscraper sheaf at the origin and hence already jumps at the origin.
 By contrast, the determinant of this complex is just $k[t]$ concentrated in degree 0.

 \end{ex}

 \begin{remark} This example underscores a key difference between the usual determinant functor and linear BV quantization: the determinant ignores the differential on the cochain complex, whereas BV quantization depends on the differential.
-(Note that the Euler characteristic also has the remarkable property that it does not depend on the differential, and the determinant is a kind of categorification.) \end{remark}
+(Note that the Euler characteristic also has the remarkable property that it does not depend on the differential, and the determinant is a kind of categorification of the Euler characteristic.) \end{remark}

 Hence, we would like to restrict our attention to some collection of symplectic modules on which quantization does produce invertible modules.